Frequently Asked Questions

 Shawmut Design and Construction will serve as contractor on the project.
 Reed Hilderbrand has been engaged as the landscape architect.

-The target date for completed construction of the PAC is late in the fall of 2020.
+The target date for completed construction of the PAC is 2022.

 Potential building sites along The Walk, a series of linked green spaces that intersect campus, have been identified as likely sites for Brown’s expansion on College Hill for more than 15 years, as outlined in the University’s 2003 Strategic Framework for Physical Planning.